Menu:

 Make your add-ins more accessible

-Though you can't change toolbars and menus in PowerPoint 2007, you now have the Quick Access Toolbar (QAT), which you can customize.
+Though you can't change toolbars and menus in PowerPoint 2007 and later, you now have the Quick Access Toolbar (QAT), which you can customize.
 To make your PPTools and other add-ins easy to get to, do this:

 You now have two new buttons on the QAT.
 One exposes the toolbars and buttons your add-ins have installed, the other makes the add-ins' menu items available.